I suddenly got in a crazy classical mood and felt like tidying up in my own head in the only way I know how to; by making a list.

 Max Bruch – Violin concerto in G minor, First movement: Vorspiel.
 Allegro Moderato

-This pieces is extremely established in the concerto repertoire, and with good reason.
+This piece is extremely established in the concerto repertoire, and with good reason.
 I for one wait patiently through the slow and in my opinion boring intro, before the tension increases with three hundred percent when the strings start their plucking motive in the background.
 As mentioned this concerto is as virtuous as most concertos, but instead of just playing scales up and down, MB has been creative with his virtuous parts, making the soloist play several strings at the same time, sometimes aggressively articulated with sharp accents.

-The orchestra is quite active through the whole movement, and during the highlight the soloist is completely absent, which is somewhat rare in a concerto.
-Also, instead of ending with a Eurovision like fanfare, the end of the first movement is also the beginning of the second, and you will have problems telling exactly where the transition is if you don’t already know the piece.
+The orchestra is quite active through the whole movement, and during the highlight, the soloist is completely absent, which is somewhat rare in a concerto.
+Also, instead of ending with a Eurovision-like fanfare, the end of the first movement is also the beginning of the second, and you will have problems telling exactly where the transition is if you don’t already know the piece.
 This one is probably a good choice for listeners that enjoy very slow music, but since that is not me, I won’t recommend it.

 Jean Sibelius – Violin concerto in D minor, First movement: Allegro Moderato

 The virtuous parts are definitely what picky listeners would refer to as show off, but still not what make the movement special.
-The main motives and melodies give associations to nature and forest, and provide vivid and visual images, as if one were listening to a movie soundtrack.
+The main motives and melodies give associations to nature and forest and provide vivid and visual images as if one were listening to a movie soundtrack.
 There are also several off-key tones here and there, that create a tension that the former piece lacks, and adds another level of profoundness.

 Ludvig van Beethoven – Triple concerto for piano, violin and cello in C major, First movement: Allegro

 Not really being one for piano concertos, this piece has something inexplicable to it, making it one of my concerto favorites.
-First of all, there are not many concertos involving three soloist, and one of them being the piano, it is quite an achievement to put these three instruments together with a full orchestra.
+First of all, there are not many concertos involving three soloists, and one of them being the piano, it is quite an achievement to put these three instruments together with a full orchestra.

-This being an earlier pieces than most of the others on this list, it absolutely has another expression, and with the risk of stereotyping the era, it is generally happier sounding than the Romantic pieces mentioned above.
+This being an earlier piece than most of the others on this list, it absolutely has another expression, and with the risk of stereotyping the era, it is generally happier sounding than the Romantic pieces mentioned above.
 This said, there is still a dramatic kind of sorrow within it, especially around the ninth minute, where the three instruments get together in a series of arpeggio chords that rip the heart out of your chest (in a good way.
 Yes, it is possible).